American Woman: Use in film

 The song was featured in Sam Mendes's film American Beauty, performed by main character Lester Burnham (played by Kevin Spacey).
 Sam Eagle (voiced by Eric Jacobson) performed a karaoke version of this song in a Muppets viral video, until he stops in protest of its lyrics, and finds that it is a Canadian song even more upsetting.
 It was used in the trailer for the 2012 HBO film Game Change.
-A version sung by an older man at a karaoke bar (Harper Roisman) was used in the film The Cable Guy (1996).
+A version sung by an older man at a karaoke party (Harper Roisman) was used in the film The Cable Guy (1996).
 It was heard during the ending credits of the Witchblade TV film (2000), starring Yancy Butler and based on the Top Cow comic book series.
 "American Woman" was featured in the second installment of the Austin Powers film trilogy, The Spy Who Shagged Me, with Felicity Shagwell (Heather Graham) dancing provocatively whilst it played.
 The song was featured in the second episode of Due Souths first season, "Diefenbaker's Day Off".
 Kelly Clarkson recorded a cover version of the song as a theme song from the Paramount Network TV series, American Woman.